 And my answer is always “No.”

 Exercise is not punishment.
-Use exercise to gain health and not as penance for your sins at the dining table.
+Exercise is not penance for your sins at the dining table.
 Do not beat yourself over it.
 What’s done is done.
 Learn from this experience and take a pro-active approach.